miriamkw/GluPredKit/paper.md

 `GluPredKit` is a Python package designed to streamline the process of blood glucose prediction, accessible via both a Command Line Interface (CLI) and as a library on PyPi.
 There is a need for standardized evaluation guidelines to leverage the potential of artificial intelligence in enhancing glycemic control for diabetes management [@Jacobs:2023].
 Research indicates that modern deep learning models can provide superior predictions compared to traditional complex non-linear physiological models [@Cappon:2023].

-`GluPredKit` addresses this need by automating the generation of evaluation reports for individual or multiple models in PDF format.
+`GluPredKit` addresses this need by facilitating the evaluation of individual or multiple models.
 Its modular design and standardized approaches facilitate community contributions, enabling researchers to integrate new models, metrics, or data sources while maintaining compatibility with existing components in a plug-and-play framework.
 The software includes state-of-the-art features such as integration with common data sources, ready-to-use white- and black-box models, and evaluation metrics.

 Despite the vast literature on proposed blood glucose prediction algorithms and benchmarking studies [@xie2020benchmarking], [@meijner2017blood], many do not provide open-source code or are not designed for scalability and integration with other models or data sources.
 The GLYFE study represents the closest existing package to GluPredKit, as it benchmarks several models and shares its source code, allowing the addition of new components [@debois2022glyfe].
 However, `GluPredKit` differs from GLYFE in being more flexible in accommodating different dataset input features and hypothetical scenarios, and visualizations such as plots and predicted trajectories in addition to evaluation metrics.
+Researchers often need to generate these visualizations and metrics repeatedly for each experiment and research publications.
 Furthermore, `GluPredKit` is designed not only as a standalone package but also as a dependency that can be integrated into other software systems, unlike GLYFE's GUI-centric approach.

 To ensure broad usability and scalability, `GluPredKit` consolidates prominent work in the field into a single repository with a scalable architecture that supports future community contributions.
 Its usability has been validated through user tests [@Wolff2024].
 Additionally, Oh et al. utilized the platform in a master’s thesis, incorporating existing models from the literature and validating them against reported results [@oh2024thesis].
 Integrated test datasets include the Ohio dataset [@marling2020ohiot1dm], Tidepool API, and Nightscout API.
 The software implements physiological models based on Uva Padova, using implementations from ReplayBG [@cappon2023replaybg] and PyLoopKit, both of which are open-source, in contrast to proprietary models in commercial systems.
-Moreover, off-the-shelf models such as Ridge Regressor, Random Forest, and LSTM have been implemented.
+Moreover, off-the-shelf models such as Ridge Regressor, Random Forest, and LSTM have been implemented, based on common blood glucose prediction model approaches in benchmarks [@xie2020benchmarking], [@Cappon:2023].
 The complete and evolving list of components is documented in the `GluPredKit` documentation.